 Read our Full Review of Pop Century Resort

 Pop Century is an easy pick for the best value resort at Disney World.
 Even better, the reasons why it sits at the top allow us to quickly get to what sets the value resorts apart from each other.

 Unlike the All-Star Resorts, which share buses, Pop Century has its own bus service and—beginning September 29—Skyliner access (shared with Art of Animation) to Hollywood Studios and Epcot.
-We don’t yet know how big of a perk Skyliner will be, but we also don’t need it to justify the #1 spot here.
+As noted above, we’re not factoring the Skyliner into our analysis until early November because of the system’s early difficulties, but we don’t need it to justify the top spot here.

 Along with having its own bus service, you can also use the Art of Animation buses if you don’t mind the walk between the hotels.
 We do this regularly.
 It won’t always save time, admittedly, but it also will pretty much never cost you more than five minutes max.

 The proximity to Art of Animation brings us to another point—Art of Animation’s Landscape of Flavors Food Court.
 That food court is easily the best food court in the value resorts, if not all of Disney World.
 From Pop Century rooms, you’re looking at a maximum walk of about ten minutes to Landscape of Flavors, with some rooms at Pop being closer to Landscape than some rooms at Art of Animation.